Disclaimer

 "Only a few seconds," James replied.
 He kissed her on the cheek a few times, then worked his way down to her neck then shoulder.

-"When you're on punishment duty you don't get maternity leave.
+"When you're on punishment duty you don't get paternity leave.
 No you don't anyway, I'll gladly skive some more," James replied.
 He backtracked with his kisses.
 She rolled onto her back, wrapped her left arm around his shoulders, then placed her hand across his cheek.
 "You know better than that, don't stop there."
 He smiled and leaned in to kiss her.

 They pulled away but only a little.
 "So when can you sneak away?" she asked.